szabgab/git.code-maven.com/books/github-pages/src/github-avatar.md

 * Add a picture or an avatar of you to make your account more recognizable.
 * Your profile / Edit profile / ...

-* The big text comes from the `README.md` file of the [szabgab/szabgab](https://github.com/szabgab/szabgab) repository.
+* The big text comes from the `README.md` file of the `https://github.com/USERNAME/USERNAME` repository.
+In my case it is the [szabgab/szabgab](https://github.com/szabgab/szabgab) repository.